percona/pmm/source/dashboards/dashboard-summary.rst

    The proportion of time the CPU spent inside the Linux kernel for operations like context switching, memory allocation and queue handling.
 User
    The time spent in the user space.
-Normally, most of the |mysql| CPU time is in user space, a too high value may indicate an indexing issue.
+Normally, most of the MySQL CPU time is in user space, a too high value may indicate an indexing issue.
 Iowait
    The time the CPU spent waiting for disk IO requests to complete.
 A high value